COMP SCI 7207 - Web and Database Computing

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Describe the architecture of web applications 2 Design and implement accessible and user friendly graphical user interfaces 3 Manipulate data from database and web applications 4 Identify and discuss basic security and confidentiality issues in the development of web applications 5 Interpret online web programming documentation (e.g., APIs) 6 Design and implement a web application
+1 Understand and apply web application architecture 2 Design and implement accessible and user friendly graphical user interfaces 3 Manipulate data from databases and web applications 4 Identify and discuss basic security and confidentiality issues in the development of web applications 5 Interpret online web programming documentation (e.g., APIs) 6 Design and implement a web application

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth